Julia Pierson

 Julia Ann Pierson (born July 21, 1959) is an American former law enforcement official.
-She served as the 23rd Director of the United States Secret Service.
-Pierson became director on March 27, 2013.
-Amid a series of security lapses involving the agency, Pierson resigned on October 1, 2014.
+On March 27, 2013, President Barack Obama appointed her as the 23rd Director of the United States Secret Service.
+Pierson was the first female director of the agency.
+Amid a series of security lapses involving the Secret Service, she resigned the position on October 1, 2014.

 Early life and education

 Pierson is a native of Orlando, Florida.
 While in high school, she worked at Walt Disney World as a parking lot attendant, watercraft attendant, and in costume in Disney parades.

 She was an Explorer in the Learning for Life program of the Boy Scouts of America in a post specializing in law enforcement chartered to the Orlando Police Department.
 She was the 1978 National Law Enforcement Exploring Youth Representative, leading the Law Enforcement Exploring division, and was selected as the National Law Enforcement Exploring chair.

 She attended the University of Central Florida, graduating in 1980 with a bachelor's degree in criminal justice.